 Sleep is a basic biological necessity that profoundly affects our day-to-day life as well as our long-term well-being.
-After just one bad night's sleep, the quality of our entire day can be compromised—we feel sluggish, less motivated, less adept, and moodier.
+A bad night's sleep can be compromise the quality of our entire day—we may feel sluggish, less motivated, less adept, and moodier.
 When lack of sleep begins adding up, though, the effects are exponential.
 The body and brain quickly begin to suffer the consequences of that missed shut-eye.
 Long story short, what happens when you don’t get enough sleep isn’t pretty.
 In fact, sleep deprivation is so detrimental to one’s mental and physical health that it’s even been used by the CIA as a controversial method to interrogate detainees.

 Sleep is a restorative time for your body, when cells repair themselves and systems are regulated.
 When you don’t get enough sleep, you deprive yourself of this incredibly important restorative time.
 Sleep helps to regulate stress hormones and keep the nervous system healthy, so when you’re not getting enough of it, your hormones and nervous system fall out of whack.
 Hormones are responsible for your mood, energy, and appetite—so when these too are thrown off, sleep deprivation can really take a toll on your whole body and quality of life.

 It goes without saying that when you lose sleep, your brain simply doesn’t function optimally.
-But when you’re regularly sleep deprived, what happens upstairs can be much worse than brain fog.
+But when you’re regularly sleep-deprived, what happens upstairs can be worse than brain fog.
 A study tested on mice and published in The Journal of Neuroscience found sleep loss caused phagocytes—or specialized cells that engulf other cells to clear away byproducts of neural activity from the day—to go into overdrive.
-In other words, when you’re depriving yourself of sleep, your brain is more likely to essentially eat away at itself.

 No New Memories